Winstanley College

 Winstanley College is a sixth-form college in the Billinge Higher End area of the Metropolitan Borough of Wigan, Greater Manchester.

 Admissions

-In the academic year 2022-23 it had approx 2300 full-time students.
+In the academic year 2022-23 it had 2346 full-time students.
 The catchment area spreads across several areas of the North West of England, incorporating much of Wigan, Bolton, Preston, Salford, West Lancashire, Chorley, Warrington, St. Helens, Sefton and Knowsley.

 Buildings

-The college has undergone a major re-development; including the building of a part student-designed extension to the Science block and an extension to the Social Sciences block to extend the classrooms and accommodate the new Criminology qualification.
+The college's campus consists of 10 different buildings, housing various different subject and social areas as follows:

+A Corridor (ground floor of main building) - Humanities and multiple computer suites.

+Art and Design Block - Art, Art Foundation, Graphics, Photography, Textiles and all art subjects.

+B Corridor (first floor of main building) - Business Studies, Economics, and Computing and IT.

+C Block - English, Languages, Law and Politics.

+D Block - Music, Music Technology, Dance, Performing Arts, Film, Media Studies, and the new Media T-Level.